 You'll feel the excitement building during the boat ride from Cancun to Isla Mujeres as you gaze out over the crystal clear aqua blue Caribbean waters while sipping coffee and enjoying a light breakfast.
 When you arrive at Dolphin Discovery complex, the dolphins will greet you by leaping joyfully in the air.
 After you store your belongings in a locker and don your life jacket, you will receive a short orientation.
 Finally it will then be time to meet the dolphins.
-Depending on which swim you have chosen, you may recieve a hug or even a kiss from your new marine friends, or be pushed on a boogie board by them.
+Depending on which swim you have chosen, you may receive a hug or even a kiss from your new marine friends, or be pushed on a boogie board by them.
 Either way, this tour will create magic memories (and photos) for you and your family.

 The entire Yucatan Peninsula (the region of Mexico where Cancun is located) is made of pourous limestone.
 Below the surface freshwater underground rivers flow.
 When the limestone collapses the water is exposed partially or totally and a beautiful cenotes is born.
 They can be completely open (like a lake) or just have a small opening (like a cave).
 Cenotes were very important to the ancient Mayans, who considered them to be portals to the underworld.
 At Xenotes Oasis Maya, you'll explore four cenotes while kayaking, zip lining, snorkeling, rappelling or just relaxing and drifting in an inner tube.

 Recommended for Outdoor Activities because: Xenotes is the perfect place to explore different kinds of cenotes in many different ways.

 Kristin's expert tip: Be sure to bring water shoes or aqua socks.